mdefenders/it-works-on-my-machine/README.md

 > manual.
 As a result, the final approach involved mocking Kubernetes API/CLI calls to simulate a successful deployment,
 > allowing the tests to proceed as if the rollout had completed.

+> In the real world scenario, kubectl cli have to be replaced with custom GitHub Action to make Kubernetes API calls.

 ## GitHub Organization/Repo configuration

 ## Summary